Jessica Simpson & Eric Johnson Take Kids On ‘Magical’ Disney Trip

 Jessica Simpson just made some magical memories in Disneyland.
 The singer turned designer had some serious family time at the House of Mouse over the Memorial Day weekend.
-Jessica posted a preview video to Instagram which showed her with her husband, former NFL star Eric Johnson, and their two adorable kids, Ace, 4, and Maxwell, 6, riding in a car headed for the happiest place on earth.
+Jessica posted a preview video to Instagram which showed her with her husband, former NFL tight end Eric Johnson, and their two adorable kids, Ace, four, and Maxwell, six, riding in a car headed for the happiest place on earth.
 Simpson rode shotgun in the front passenger’s seat as an unidentified driver chauffered the clan to their Disney destination.

 “We are on our way to Disneyland and it’s gonna be…” Jessica said, before her two kids filled in the blank with the word “magical.”
 Jessica captioned the video “Magical Disneyland weekend.”

 Jessica Simpson’s family of four didn’t spend the day at Disneyland alone.
 OK magazine posted photos of Simpson’s sister Ashlee, and her family, who joined them on the day trip.
-Ashlee Simpson was accompanied by her son 9-year-old Bronx (her child with ex Pete Wentz) as well as her 2-year-old daughter, Jagger, whom she shares with husband Evan Ross.
+Ashlee Simpson was accompanied by her son nine-year-old Bronx (her child with ex Pete Wentz) as well as her two-year-old daughter, Jagger, whom she shares with husband Evan Ross.
 In addition, Jessica and Ashlee’s mom, Tina Simpson, joined her daughters to pose for a photo as the trio wore Mickey and Minnie Mouse ears and bows.

 Jessica captioned the sweet snap with: “My heart is exploding!! #disneyland.”